 Welcome to the School of Physics GTA Resources website.
 As of Fall 2018, this site contains information necessary for GTAs assigned to the Introductory Physics courses (PHYS 2211 and PHYS 2212) in the Matter and Interactions (M&I) and Traditional tracks.
-In the future (Spring 2019 and beyond), additional pages will be created with information about other GTA assignments (e.g., Intro Physics for Living Systems, Honors Physics, upper-division, graduate, etc), as well as more general information about pedagogy and physics education.
+In the near-future, additional pages will be created with information about other GTA assignments (e.g., Intro Physics for Living Systems, Honors Physics, upper-division, graduate, etc), as well as more general information about pedagogy and physics education.

 - For information about Intro Physics M&I, visit the M&I Pages.